l0kol/Revix/README.md

 **Core Concept:**

 The system leverages OAuth authentication and YouTube’s API to verify content ownership and revenue metrics, then signs and stores this data on-chain through a smart contract.
 By binding the authenticated YouTube account to a Web3 wallet, the system establishes a provable link between off-chain IP and on-chain identity.
-This allows creators to register content as verifiable digital assets on the Story network.
+This allows creators to register content as verifiable digital assets on the [Story](https://www.story.foundation/) blockchain network.

 **Why It Matters:**